 Health officials say that progress made since the first response to the outbreak in Africa – massive co-ordinated immunization campaigns in October and November 2004 – has been positive but fragile.
 Success in the second phase of this intensified eradication effort, coupled with improved access to routine immunization, is critical to stopping the epidemic.
 To finance the 2005 immunization rounds, US $75 million is needed by July; some $200 million will be required in 2006.

 African leaders have re-doubled their commitment in the face of the epidemic, as evidenced in recent declarations at the African Union summit by the AU's top leadership.
 “Polio eradication has the unswerving commitment of all Africans – from leaders to parents and children themselves,” said Marie-Irene Richmond-Ahoua, Rotary’s National PolioPlus Chair for Cộte d’Ivoire.
 Since 1985, Rotary members have contributed countless volunteer hours and more than US$500 million to the polio eradication effort

 Vaccinators will be delivering vitamin A drops with the polio vaccine in many places – an immunity-boosting strategy that has saved an estimated 1.2 million lives over 12 years.
 Further mass polio vaccination campaigns in Africa are scheduled for April and May and again late in the year.

-The Global Polio Eradication Initiative is spearheaded by the World Health Organization, Rotary International, the US Centers for Disease Control and Prevention and UNICEF.
+Notes to editors: The Global Polio Eradication Initiative is spearheaded by the World Health Organization, Rotary International, the US Centers for Disease Control and Prevention and UNICEF.